What is FoodWIse

 “Students throughout the week would ask me when “the cooking people” were coming and were excited to have them in the class.
 Afterwards they would share their experiences with other staff members that would attend.”

-Youth Program Highschool Classroom Teacher
+Youth Programs, Highschool Classroom Teacher

 “This course helped me a lot as it has helped me to take care of my diet and to be able to read and interpret product logos.
 And it motivated me to exercise and not consume products that harm my health.
 I liked the course too much as we can cook in a nutritious and delicious way.”